3dgeo-heidelberg/etrainee/course/module4/06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md

 Use the provided <a href=06_Krkonose_tundra_grasslands.R download>code in R</a>, which can be seen below, to classify the monotemporal hyperspectral datasets from June `BL_202006.tif` and August `BL_202008.tif` 2020, multitemporal composite, and MNF transformed image.
 The script is self-explanatory, with comments and instructions following `#`.
 Don't forget to set the working directory and adapt the input data paths according to your data structure.
 Be aware that the computation is time-consuming.
-Thus, example result classification rasters will also be provided.
+Thus, example result classification rasters are also be provided with the data.
 ```
 # =============================================================================
 # Import libraries